havelhakimi/TLA/README.md

 ## Data
 - The repository contains tokenized versions of the WOS dataset processed using the BERT tokenizer, along with its related files in the `data/wos` folder.
 This is obtained following the same way as in [contrastive-htc](https://github.com/wzh9969/contrastive-htc#preprocess).
 - All datasets are publically available and can be accessed at [WOS](https://github.com/kk7nc/HDLTex), [RCV1-V2](https://trec.nist.gov/data/reuters/reuters.html) and [NYT](https://catalog.ldc.upenn.edu/LDC2008T19).
 - We followed the specific details mentioned in the  [contrastive-htc](https://github.com/wzh9969/contrastive-htc#preprocess) repository to obtain and preprocess the original datasets (WOS, RCV1-V2, and NYT).
-The corresponding scripts for preprocessing will be added here later on.
+The corresponding scripts for preprocessing and to obtain tokenzied files are in the folder `preprocess`

 ## Train
 The `train.py` can be used to train all the models by setting different arguments.